Om334exe/Uncertainty-Driven-Debiasing/README.md

 # 🧠 CogDiag: Uncertainty-Driven Bias Mitigation Expert System

 CogDiag is a clinical decision-support and expert system framework equipped with a robust **Cognitive Swarm** architecture.
-It acts as an interpretability and bias-mitigation layer to defend AI models from cognitive biases like **Anchoring**, **Availability Heuristics**, and **Base-Rate Neglect**.
+It acts as an interpretability and bias-mitigation layer to defend AI models from cognitive biases like **Anchoring**, **Availability Heuristics**, and **Base-Rate Neglect**

 ## 🚀 Key Features
 - **Real-Time Bias Mitigation**: Dynamically adjusts language model confidence by penalizing identified cognitive biases, converting overconfident conclusions to careful inferences.